funeventsystems/sideStage/README.md

+# Team Manager Documentation

 ## Introduction

-Welcome to the documentation for the Team Manager.
-This software is designed to provide a secure and flexible user authentication system along with a calendar and feedback submission functionality.
-Please follow the instructions below to get started.
+Welcome to the documentation for the Team Manager application.
+This software is designed to facilitate team management by providing a suite of features including user authentication, calendar management, feedback submission, private notebooks, and drive functionalities.
+This documentation will guide you through the installation, setup, and usage of the application.

 ## Table of Contents